30 ways for how to make your home look expensive and intentional the easy way without costing you the high end designer bucks.

 I love using navy blue paint because it’s dramatic and sophisticated but can still act as a neutral when you want it to.
+It creates a more expensive look for just the cost of paint.
 If you’re going to go all in, go all in.

 The best guideline for creating a luxe looking home in case choosing paint colors scares you: pick the paint colors at the very top or very bottom of the paint color sample strip.
 There’s a feeling of sophistication when it comes to high contrast spaces.